A Story Is Born

 With a Bachelor’s Degree in Science (Agriculture), with specialization in Tea Husbandry & Technology from Assam Agricultural University, in 1974, he has a total work experience of over 40 years in the tea industry.
 Mr. Kakati is the former Secretary of the Guwahati Tea Auction Centre.
 He has successfully managed the affairs of the Guwahati Tea Auction Centre for over 30 years, requiring co-ordinated action amongst a thousand members comprising Tea Producers, Tea Buyers, Tea Brokers and Tea Warehouses and building a rapport with the Tea Board of India and Assam Government officials.
 He was deeply engaged during the turbulent decade (1987-1997) at a time when the tea trade and industry was greatly affected.
 He was also actively involved in the reforms brought about by Tea Board of India in introduction of e-auction and settlement banking to the age old tea auction system.

 Co-Founder & COO (Partner)

 With a Diploma in Computers and Digital Marketing, he has a work experience of over 9 years, primarily in the financial and IT sector.
 His efforts were recognized and rewarded by the Barclays Red Carpet Club in 2010 in one of his stints with Barclays Bank PLC.
 Tea is close to his heart as he was born in a tea estate in upper Assam and later on tasted some of the finest and freshest teas obtained by his father and partner, Mr.Jayanta Kakati.
 With a passion for gaining experience, he started working at a very young age as an independent adviser for Dorling Kindersley in Guwahati and freelanced in IT and Travels, where he learnt hands-on all the nuances of business.
-Having worked in financial services industry, he is used to learning numbers quickly and working long hours.
+Having worked with American Express, he is used to delivering excellence.

 Official Tea Taster